Updates

 • Contribute: Companies provide items or services for free or at a discount to be auctioned off.
 Examples include a restaurant donating a dinner voucher, an artist gives a signed painting to auction, or a hotel offers a weekend stay for a chance to get in front of your guests for marketing purposes.

-• Benefit: They get targetted exposure for their companies.
+• Benefit: They get targeted exposure for their companies.
 Organizers often promote donors via signage, programs, or shoutouts, boosting their visibility in return for their support.

 Volunteers